TheBodger/MMM-FeedProvider-Twitter/README.md

 # MMM-FeedProvider-Twitter Module

 This magic mirror module is a MMM-FeedProvider module that is part of the the MMM-Feedxxx interrelated modules.

+At the moment, the twitter authorisation process doesnt work with the nodejs twitter module. a solution is being sought

 For an overview of these modules see the README.md in https://github.com/TheBodger/MMM-FeedDisplay.